 the-ant-and-the-grasshopper

-Without further ado, here is the story of the Ant and The Grasshopper.
+Without further ado, here is the story of the Ant and the Grasshopper.

-The Ant and The Grasshopper Story
+The Ant and the Grasshopper Story

 Once upon a time, in the enchanting season of Spring, there was a grasshopper who was happily dancing away, singing his sweet Spring Song.
 Chancing upon an ant, he asked her what she might be doing.